Two mountains, one Olympic legacy, and the largest ski-and-bike resort on the continent. Whistler does not whisper, it delivers.

 "The honest, well-located mid-luxury option.
 Steps from the gondolas, decent value in shoulder season, no pretensions to anything more."

 A Whistler honeymoon trades sand for snow, and the bargain is a good one.
 Two mountains, a lake, a glacier, and the kind of long alpine evenings that make rooms with fireplaces feel essential rather than nostalgic.
-Our verdict: Nita Lake Lodge for the lakeside setting and floatplane drama, Four Seasons for the iconic North American mountain resort, and Sundial Hotel for couples who want a private hot tub on the balcony and the gondola at the door.
+Our verdict: Nita Lake Lodge for the lakeside setting and Creekside seclusion, Four Seasons for the iconic North American mountain resort, and Sundial Hotel for couples who want a private hot tub on the balcony and the gondola at the door.

 Private hot tubs, heated floors, gondola at the door.
 From CAD $480/night.

-Whistler is the rare resort where the wellness offer is not invented for the brochure — the mountains, the cold lakes, and the long forest trails are the treatment, and the spas are the recovery.
+Whistler is the rare resort where the wellness offer is not invented for the brochure, the mountains, the cold lakes, and the long forest trails are the treatment, and the spas are the recovery.
 Four Seasons runs the most complete spa programme in town, with three heated pools and an alpine-inspired treatment menu.
-Nita Lake Lodge places its spa directly above the water — therapists draw on a glacier-fed lake.
+Nita Lake Lodge places its spa directly above the water, therapists draw on a glacier-fed lake.
 Westin's Avello Spa remains the quiet, locals' choice.

 A spa beside the water.
 The lake itself is part of the protocol.

-Avello Spa, Heavenly beds, indoor-to-outdoor pool — the locals' pick.
+Avello Spa, Heavenly beds, indoor-to-outdoor pool, the locals' pick.

 Our ranked list, with the one-sentence verdict on each.

-The grand chateau at the base of Blackcomb — 519 rooms, true ski-in ski-out, the architectural anchor of Upper Village.
+The grand chateau at the base of Blackcomb, 519 rooms, true ski-in ski-out, the architectural anchor of Upper Village.

-Canada's Best Ski Hotel for thirteen consecutive years — fireplace suites at the foot of Excalibur and Whistler Village gondolas.
+Canada's Best Ski Hotel for thirteen consecutive years, fireplace suites at the foot of Excalibur and Whistler Village gondolas.

-Four hundred all-suite rooms in the heart of Whistler Village — the indoor-to-outdoor pool is the family-trip differentiator.
+Four hundred all-suite rooms in the heart of Whistler Village, the indoor-to-outdoor pool is the family-trip differentiator.

 Forty-nine boutique suites with private balconies, in-room hot tubs, and gondola access two minutes' walk from the front door.

-Pan Pacific's village-core sister property — full kitchens, balconies, and the right base for a multi-generational ski week.
+Pan Pacific's village-core sister property, full kitchens, balconies, and the right base for a multi-generational ski week.

-Among the largest rooms in Whistler — fireplaces, jetted tubs, and the surprise of an excellent Javanese-inspired spa.
+Among the largest rooms in Whistler, fireplaces, jetted tubs, and the surprise of an excellent Javanese-inspired spa.

-Edge-of-village design hotel with year-round outdoor pool and complimentary GoPros — the right pick for a younger group.
+Edge-of-village design hotel with year-round outdoor pool and complimentary GoPros, the right pick for a younger group.

-The honest mid-luxury option steps from both gondolas — value in shoulder season, decent comfort year-round.
+The honest mid-luxury option steps from both gondolas, value in shoulder season, decent comfort year-round.

 Whistler runs two distinct peak seasons.
-December through April is the ski calendar — Whistler Blackcomb's combined 8,171 acres make it the largest ski resort on the continent, and demand is engineered around it.
+December through April is the ski calendar, Whistler Blackcomb's combined 8,171 acres make it the largest ski resort on the continent, and demand is engineered around it.
 Christmas week and the days surrounding New Year's Eve are the absolute apex of the year, with most luxury hotels selling above CAD $1,500 a night and minimum-stay requirements of five to seven nights.
 February and March are the connoisseur's months: dependable snow, longer days, and prices that drop ten to fifteen percent off Christmas peaks.
-June through September is the second peak — the Peak 2 Peak Gondola operates, the Whistler Mountain Bike Park hosts the world's most serious gravity riders, and the alpine hiking is genuinely spectacular.
-October and early November are the genuine quiet — most lifts close, many restaurants reduce hours, and the better hotels run their lowest rates of the year.
-April shoulder weeks (after the major spring breaks) are an underrated window: spring snow, sunshine, and rates 40–50% below Christmas.
+June through September is the second peak, the Peak 2 Peak Gondola operates, the Whistler Mountain Bike Park hosts the world's most serious gravity riders, and the alpine hiking is genuinely spectacular.
+October and early November are the genuine quiet, most lifts close, many restaurants reduce hours, and the better hotels run their lowest rates of the year.
+April shoulder weeks (after the major spring breaks) are an underrated window: spring snow, sunshine, and rates 40, 50% below Christmas.

-Whistler Village is the central pedestrian core — the right base for first-time visitors who want everything within walking distance.
+Whistler Village is the central pedestrian core, the right base for first-time visitors who want everything within walking distance.
 The Westin, Pan Pacific Village Centre, Sundial, Hilton, Aava, and Listel all sit within a few minutes' walk of the Whistler Village Gondola and Excalibur Gondola, the two principal lifts onto Whistler and Blackcomb mountains respectively.
-Upper Village is a five-minute walk east, at the base of Blackcomb — Fairmont Chateau Whistler and the Four Seasons anchor this quieter, more residential cluster.
+Upper Village is a five-minute walk east, at the base of Blackcomb, Fairmont Chateau Whistler and the Four Seasons anchor this quieter, more residential cluster.
 The Fairmont offers genuine ski-in, ski-out access from its rear door; the Four Seasons sits a few minutes back from the lifts but compensates with its own ski concierge and shuttle.
-Whistler Creekside, eight kilometres south of the main village, is the original Whistler base area — quieter, more residential, and home to Nita Lake Lodge on Nita Lake.
+Whistler Creekside, eight kilometres south of the main village, is the original Whistler base area, quieter, more residential, and home to Nita Lake Lodge on Nita Lake.
 Creekside has its own gondola onto Whistler Mountain and a small village of restaurants.
 Blackcomb base is the immediate apron beneath the Blackcomb gondola, served by the Pan Pacific Mountainside and a cluster of ski-in condominiums.

 Whistler prices are quoted in Canadian dollars and vary more dramatically by season than almost any other North American resort.
-Five-star luxury — Four Seasons, Fairmont, Nita Lake Lodge — runs CAD $640 to CAD $1,500+ per night during the December-to-April ski season, with Christmas/New Year's resort hotel rates routinely above CAD $1,500.
-Four-star and upscale boutique — Westin, Pan Pacific, Sundial, Hilton — runs CAD $380 to CAD $900 in ski season, climbing sharply over Christmas, the President's Day long weekend, and Family Day.
-Summer rates (June–September) are typically 40–50% lower than winter peaks for ski-in properties, and 25–35% lower for in-village hotels — Whistler is rare among resorts in that summer is genuinely affordable.
+Five-star luxury, Four Seasons, Fairmont, Nita Lake Lodge, runs CAD $640 to CAD $1,500+ per night during the December-to-April ski season, with Christmas/New Year's resort hotel rates routinely above CAD $1,500.
+Four-star and upscale boutique, Westin, Pan Pacific, Sundial, Hilton, runs CAD $380 to CAD $900 in ski season, climbing sharply over Christmas, the President's Day long weekend, and Family Day.
+Summer rates (June, September) are typically 40, 50% lower than winter peaks for ski-in properties, and 25, 35% lower for in-village hotels, Whistler is rare among resorts in that summer is genuinely affordable.
 October and November are the floor of the year: many hotels run promotional rates, and the better luxury properties offer two-for-one nights or generous resort-credit packages.

-Canadian tipping conventions follow North American norms — 15–20% in restaurants, 15% on most service charges.
-In luxury hotels, expect to tip the porter CAD $3–5 per bag.
-Housekeeping: CAD $5–10 per day, left daily.
-The ski valet who skis your equipment to the lift overnight: CAD $10–20 per day, more for daily fittings.
-Concierge for restaurant reservations or Heli-skiing arrangements: CAD $20–50 depending on the difficulty of the booking.
-Spa therapists: 15–18% on the treatment cost is standard.
-Resort fees and Whistler's municipal accommodation tax (combined 11–13%) are typically not included in quoted nightly rates, so factor those into your expected total.
+Canadian tipping conventions follow North American norms, 15, 20% in restaurants, 15% on most service charges.
+In luxury hotels, expect to tip the porter CAD $3, 5 per bag.
+Housekeeping: CAD $5, 10 per day, left daily.
+The ski valet who skis your equipment to the lift overnight: CAD $10, 20 per day, more for daily fittings.
+Concierge for restaurant reservations or Heli-skiing arrangements: CAD $20, 50 depending on the difficulty of the booking.
+Spa therapists: 15, 18% on the treatment cost is standard.
+Resort fees and Whistler's municipal accommodation tax (combined 11, 13%) are typically not included in quoted nightly rates, so factor those into your expected total.

 Other destinations worth your consideration.

 Tell us your occasion and we'll narrow it down.
-Honeymoon, wellness retreat, family ski week, anniversary — Whistler has the right address for each.
+Honeymoon, wellness retreat, family ski week, anniversary, Whistler has the right address for each.